Maths

 Summative Assessment

-Regular ongoing and end of term assessments take place to support teachers in tracking progress.
-We adapt our own End of Unit assessments, using the NCETM assessment questions (which closely link with the RTPs), Testbase and White Rose end-of-block assessments.
-The assessments help identify any gaps in learning and check that children have grasped concepts at an appropriate level of depth.
-Teachers can use these assessments to determine gaps in children’s knowledge and use them to support future planning and provide interventions.
+Regular, ongoing, and end-of-term assessments support teachers in tracking pupil progress.
+We use our own End of Unit and End of Term assessments, incorporating NCETM assessment questions (which align closely with the RTPs), Testbase and White Rose end-of-block assessments.
+These tools help identify learning gaps and ensure that pupils have grasped concepts at an appropriate level of depth.
+Teachers can use these assessments to pinpoint gaps in pupils’ knowledge, support future planning and provide targeted interventions.

 These assessment are used to support teachers’ judgments on pupil progress and attainment.